GroundSix/asink/README.md

 start up SSH sessions on multiple remote machines at one time to also run tasks on there.

+What can it be used for?
+Loads!
+You could configure and deploy a project, build / install sortware from source, run one task lots and lots of times, check up on the status of a remote machine and anything you find yourself doing manually time and time again.

 [![Build Status](https://travis-ci.org/GroundSix/asink.svg?branch=master)](https://travis-ci.org/GroundSix/asink)

 ## Features